New Mexico’s Solo and Small Practice Legal Incubator

 How to Apply

 ECL accepts applications throughout the year.
-Applicants are admitted into the program in April and October of each year, depending upon slots available.
+Applicants are admitted into the program as slots become available.
 To apply, download the PDF application form and guidelines, and mail the completed application to: New Mexico State Bar Foundation, Entrepreneurs in Community Lawyering, P.O.
 Box 92860, Albuquerque, NM 87199-2860.
 For more information, contact Ruth Pregenzer, ECL Program Director, at 505-797-6077.